Planet Drum's Vision:

 we have maintained a highly successful program to assist in transforming Bahia de Caraquez, Ecuador into an ecological city based on bioregional principles.

-Drum's current projectsóActivities, Eco-Ecuador and
+Drum's current projectsóActivities,

 Green City contribute to the understanding of living-in-place.